← Portfolio

 Personal Website

 This site is built on Next.js 15 with the App Router and TypeScript.
-All pages are server components and prerendered at build time — there is no database and no client-side data fetching.
-Styling is handled exclusively through CSS Modules for scoped, collision-free styles, with design tokens defined as CSS custom properties in a single globals.css.
-The Inter typeface is loaded via next/font and Vercel Analytics is integrated at the root layout.
+Pages render as server components by default; a small set of leaf components — the navigation, theme toggle, D3 visualizations, and the watchmaker clock — opt into client rendering where they need browser APIs or interactivity.
+There is no traditional database.
+Styling is handled exclusively through CSS Modules with design tokens defined as CSS custom properties in a single globals.css.
+The Inter typeface is loaded via next/font, and Vercel Analytics is integrated at the root layout.

 Content Architecture